 Rotary Adventure Park and NWA Miracle League Field

-After the success of creating the Rotary Park inside Tyson Park, the club went on to donate the NWA Miracle League Fields in the fall of 2009, raising over $350,000 to create the two fields.
+After the success of creating the Rotary Park inside Tyson Park, the Rotary Club of Springdale went on to donate the NWA Miracle League Fields in the fall of 2009, raising over $350,000 to create the two fields.
 Miracle League is a baseball program for children with special needs.
 When you step into the ballpark, you know there is something inclusive for everyone, creating a unique opportunity to challenge, to understand and to correct misperceptions about individuals with mental and/or physical disabilities.

-Once the Miracle League field was completed the club renovated the then Judy Harp Van Hoose Family Park, creating the new Rotary Adventure Park in 2012.
+Once the Miracle League field was completed the Rotary Club of Springdale created the new Rotary Adventure Park in 2012 where the Judy Harp Van Hoose Family Park had stood.
 Judy Harp Van Hoose was passionate about working with children with special needs.
-The Adventure Park is the only play ground in Northwest Arkansas designed for children with special needs while encouraging children of all levels of ability to play.
+The Adventure Park is designed for children with special needs while encouraging children of all levels of ability to play.
 The Adventure Park has been recognized on the National Register for Special Needs Parks.
 Come check it out and see what makes this park so special!

 Want to help with the Park Project and see where Rotary will make its next big impact?

 Donate now by clicking on the give button.